Friday, February 28, 2014

 Dr. David Valenzo Loaeza thanking the group

-Dr. David Valenzo Loaeza, Director, and Dra.Tere Gómez, Vice-Director of the Hospital were very pleased to be the recipients of this generous donation.
-The speeches were in Spanish, but Jorge Avila was able translate their appreciation to those of us who are still Spanish-challenged.
-At the end of the presentation Dr. Valenzo asked if we would like a tour of the almost-completed new hospital, situated near the Hacienda Mundaca park.
+Dr. David Valenzo Loaeza, Director, and Dra.Tere Gómez, Vice-Director of the Hospital, was very pleased to be the recipient of this generous donation.
+The speeches were in Spanish, but Jorge Avila was able to translate their appreciation to those of us who are still Spanish-challenged.
+At the end of the presentation, Dr. Valenzo asked if we would like a tour of the almost-completed new hospital, situated near the Hacienda Mundaca park.
 Sure!
-We headed off to the facility, in a mini-cavalcade of vehicles.
-Once inside the hospital we were asked not to take photographs, not until the official opening day sometime later this year.
+We headed off to the facility in a mini-cavalcade of vehicles.
+Once inside the hospital, we were asked not to take photographs, not until the official opening day sometime later this year.

 Seniors and Friends, with Doctora Tere Gomez